Advances in 3D Neural Stylization: A Survey: Datasets and Evaluation

-\textbf{Visual Quality.} For image synthesis, we expect synthesized images to look natural and contain as few artifacts as possible.
-The inception score (IS)\cite{salimans2016improved} is designed to measure the image quality and diversity of generated images.
-An image will be considered high-quality if a pre-trained classification model gives it a low entropy.
-Another popular metric is Frechet Inception Distance (FID) \cite{heusel2017gans}, which compares the distribution of generated images with the distribution of real images.
+$\bullet$ \textbf{Visual Quality.} For image synthesis, we expect synthesized images to look natural and contain as few artifacts as possible.
+The {inception score} ({IS})\citep{salimans2016improved} is designed to measure the image quality and diversity of generated images.
+Another popular metric is {Frechet Inception Distance} ({FID}) \citep{heusel2017gans}, which compares the distribution of generated images with the distribution of real images.
 It works well to decide if generated images are similar to objects in the target domain.
-For instance, \textit{TSNeRF} \cite{wang2023tsnerf} used FID to evaluate the distance between stylized rendered views and target art database.
-IS and FID are widely adopted in generative image-to-image translation models \cite{huang2018multimodal, liu2019few,chen2022time}.
+For instance, {TSNeRF} \citep{wang2023tsnerf} used FID to evaluate the distance between stylized rendered views and the target art database.

-\textbf{Robustness and Efficiency.} For model robustness, \textit{Ref-NPR} \cite{zhang2023ref} measured PSNR along a camera trajectory between renderings of stylized NeRF $w_{NP}$ given user edited view and other stylized NeRFs given other rendered view by $w_{NP}$ as reference.
-It is not essential for general 3D neural stylization evaluation, but it can be taken as a reference.
-As for the training and inference efficiency, current methods can be classified into different types in terms of data requirement, training time and rendering speed (see Table \ref{tab:taxonomy}).
-Recently, \textit{X-Mesh} \cite{ma2023x} introduced \textbf{ITS} to evaluate the convergence rate of the model.
-The number of iterations needed to reach the target MES represents the training efficiency.
-Hopefully, the idea may evolve into a standard metric for the evaluation of future 3D neural stylization methods.
+$\bullet$ \textbf{Robustness and Efficiency.} For model robustness, {Ref-NPR} \citep{zhang2023ref} proposed to measure {PSNR} between rendered results around a specific view angle.
+It is not essential for general 3D neural stylization evaluation, but it can be taken as a robustness reference.
+Regarding efficiency, important factors include the training time, inference speed, memory usage, data accessibility, model size and usability.

-\textbf{User Study.} While the above metrics can somehow evaluate 3D stylization performance, it goes beyond standard evaluation metrics on some non-trivial cases such as subjectively judging the naturalness and visual artifacts for generated scenes.
-Therefore, involvement of user study is a suitable choice.
-A typical user study involves the following steps: participant recruitment, user study materials and questionnaire preparation, answer collection, and statistic analysis.
-The performance of "stylization quality", and "temporal consistency" are most frequently evaluated in 3D stylization \cite{huang2021learning, chiang2022stylizing, chen2022upst, liu2023stylerf}.
+$\bullet$ \textbf{User Study.} The above metrics do not necessarily reflect and align with human bias, especially for subjective factors such as naturalness and attractiveness.
+Therefore, conducting a user study is usually a suitable option.
+A typical user study involves steps including recruiting participants, preparing study materials and questionnaires, collecting answers, and analyzing statistics.
+In 3D stylization, the most frequently evaluated metrics are ``stylization quality" and ``temporal consistency"~\citep{huang2021learning, chiang2022stylizing, chen2022upst, liu2023stylerf}.